-220 Methods for Understanding Users Fall 3(3-0) Basics of user research methods, such as interviews, surveys, content analysis, and focus groups.
+220 Methods for Understanding Users Fall, Spring.
+3(3-0) Basics of user research methods, such as interviews, surveys, content analysis, and focus groups.
 Methods to generate design ideas, solve design problems, and communicate the results.
+Concept Design for Games, Film, and TV 227 Fall, Spring.
+3(2-2) P: CAS 116 R: Open to students in the Department of Media and Information or in the Game Design and Development Minor or in the Fiction Filmmaking Minor Introduction to theories and techniques for generating concept art and design for games, films, TV, and animations.
+230 Game Design Fall.
+3(2-2) P: CAS 117 R: Open to students in the Department of Media and Information or in the Department of Computer Science and Engineering or in the Game Design and Development Minor or in the Information and Communication Technology for Development Minor.
+SA: TC 346, MI 346 Analyze, critique, and design of non-digital and digital games.
+Overview of game industry.

-Game and Interactive Media Development Fall, Spring.
-3(2-2) P: (CAS 117) or (CAS 204 Fall, Spring.
+231 MI Game and Interactive Media Development Fall, Spring.
 3(2-2) P: (CAS 117) or (CAS 204 and CAS 208) R: Open to students in the Department of Media and Information or in the Design Specialization.
 SA: TC 241, TC 331, MI 331 Brainstorming, planning, implementing, and troubleshooting applications and interfaces for games and interactive media.
-Basic principles of programming for interactivity.
-239 Digital Footprints: Privacy and Online Behavior Spring.
+Basic principles of programming for interactivity 239 Digital Footprints: Privacy and Online Behavior Spring.
 3(3-0) P: Completion of Tier I Writing Requirement R: Open to undergraduate students.
 Exploration of digitization and capture of personal information.
 Issues of privacy, anonymity, and ownership.
 Technologies involved in capturing personal information.
 241 Filmmaking I Fall, Spring, Summer.
 3(2-2) P: CAS 112 R: Open to students in the Department of Media and Information.
 Not open to students with credit in CAS 201 or CAS 202.
 Process of creating a film product.
 Basic camera operation, sound capture, the editing process and producing a final product.
-247 Three-Dimensional Graphics and Design Fall, Spring, Summer.
+Three-Dimensional Graphics and Design 247 Fall, Spring, Summer.
 3(2-2) P: (CAS 116) or (STA 110 and STA 113) or (CAS 205 or CAS 206 or CAS 207) R: Open to students in the Department of Media and Information or in the Game Design and Development Minor.
-SA: TC 247 Principles of 3D of computer graphics applied in cinema, games, illustration, design and sculpture.
+SA: TC 247 Principles of 3D of computer graphics applied in cin-ema, games, illustration, design and sculpture.
 Use of 3D software to create and manipulate synthetic objects, materials, lights, and cameras.
-250 Introduction to Applied Programming Fall 3(2-2) Creation of software that responds to user input.
+250 Introduction to Applied Programming Fall, Spring.
+3(2-2) Creation of software that responds to user input.
 Introduces variables, control structures, problem decomposition, finding and using existing libraries/APIs, producing user visible output, testing, creating documentation, and using version control.
 291 Special Topics Fall, Spring.
 1 to 4 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
 A student may earn a maximum of 16 credits in MI 291 and MI 491.
 SA: TC 291 Contemporary issues in media and communication technology.